A wind power IoT scenario is taken as an example to illustrate how to creat a correct data model in IoTDB.

 For example, if entity wt01 in power plant wf01 of power group ln has a measurement named status, its timeseries can be expressed as:

-There is a situation that multiple measurements of an entity are sampled simultaneously in practical applications, forming multiple timeseries aligned on a time column.
+There is a situation that multiple measurements of an entity are sampled simultaneously in practical applications, forming multiple timeseries with the same time column.
+Such a group of timeseries can be modeled as aligned timeseries in Apache IoTDB.

 It would be best if you created a group of aligned timeseries at the same time.